ng-Classic/ng-classic/aio/content/guide/animations.md

 ## About this guide

-This guide covers the basic Angular Classicanimation features to get you started on adding Angular Classicanimations to your project.
+This guide covers the basic Angular Classic animation features to get you started on adding Angular Classic animations to your project.

-The features described in this guide &mdash;and the more advanced features described in the related Angular Classicanimations guides&mdash; are demonstrated in an example application available as a <live-example></live-example>.
+The features described in this guide &mdash;and the more advanced features described in the related Angular Classic animations guides&mdash; are demonstrated in an example application available as a <live-example></live-example>.

 ## Prerequisites

-The guide assumes that you're familiar with building basic Angular Classicapps, as described in the following sections:
+The guide assumes that you're familiar with building basic Angular Classic apps, as described in the following sections:

 *   [Tutorial](tutorial)
 *   [Architecture Overview](guide/architecture)

 ## Getting started

-The main Angular Classicmodules for animations are `@angular-classic/animations` and `@angular-classic/platform-browser`.
+The main Angular Classic modules for animations are `@angular-classic/animations` and `@angular-classic/platform-browser`.
 When you create a new project using the CLI, these dependencies are automatically added to your project.

-To get started with adding Angular Classicanimations to your project, import the animation-specific modules along with standard Angular Classicfunctionality.
+To get started with adding Angular Classic animations to your project, import the animation-specific modules along with standard Angular Classic functionality.

 ### Step 1: Enabling the animations module

-Import `BrowserAnimationsModule`, which introduces the animation capabilities into your Angular Classicroot application module.
+Import `BrowserAnimationsModule`, which introduces the animation capabilities into your Angular Classic root application module.

 <code-example header="src/app/app.module.ts" path="animations/src/app/app.module.1.ts"></code-example>